Stained Glass Jello

 Laura (aka Lil Mama) brought this recipe to my attention.
 Its is constructed of blocks of strawberry, lime, and blueberry Jello suspended in a mixture of Knox and what I consider to be God’s gift to gelatin: sweetened condensed milk.
 MmmMmm!

-Expect more sweetened condensed milk jellos because its really very amazing.
+Expect more sweetened condensed milk jellos because it’s really very amazing.

 Saw the article that had pictures of the stained glass jello (with condensed milk).
 Where can I find this recipe????